DaveBackus/Data_Bootcamp/README.md

 **Update.**  We expect to offer this again in Spring 2016.
 For further information, join our [Google Group](https://groups.google.com/forum/#!forum/nyu_data_bootcamp).

+#### Spring 2015 edition

-**Spring 2015 edition.**  Professors David Backus and Glenn Okun proudly present the 2015 *NYU Stern School of Business SQL Bootcamp*.
+Professors David Backus and Glenn Okun proudly present the 2015 *NYU Stern School of Business SQL Bootcamp*.
 This five-session non-credit program will be taught by Sarah Beckett-Hile.
 It follows a popular
 [Python mini-course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp) run last fall.

 **Sessions.** Class sessions will be held on Fridays in KMC 5-90, 2pm to 5pm, starting March 27 and running through April 24.